andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 sexuality it's hard to dissociate the two.
 Compared to some other, more more open-minded societies, it's rare we see nudity in a non-sexual setting.
 But there's nothing inherently sexual about nudity.
-And there's nothing inherently wrong about sexuality (but that's another discussion altogether).
+And there's nothing inherently wrong about sexuality (which is another discussion altogether).

 When Alyce first learned of the piece she felt a nervous apprehension, "it started out as a challenge, can I really do this?"
 Writing in her